jfilgairacordon/NewsFeedApp/README.md

 # NewsFeedApp
-A Material Design news app with learning purposes
+A Material Design News Feed app with learning purposes developed using Flutter.

-It uses the public [NewsApi](https://newsapi.org/)
+The project will be using the public [NewsApi](https://newsapi.org/) to retrieve the feed.

 *Readme under construction*